The true cost of owning a boat

 Before you take your new boat for its first cruise, you’ll need to outfit it with all the required safety gear.
 On the must-have list:

-• Life vests.
+- Life vests.
 Oregon law requires your boat to carry at least one per person, so make sure you have plenty to go around.
-Prices can vary from $6 to more than $100 apiece, depending on the size and type of boating you’ll be doing.
+Prices can vary from $8 to more than $100 a piece, depending on the size and type of boating you’ll be doing.
 Choose your life vests wisely, since you never know when you and your passengers might need to rely on them.

 Insurance

 Accidents happen.
-In the United States, more than 4,000 recreational boating accidents occur each year, causing nearly $42 million in damage.
+In the United States, around 3.8 thousand recreational boating accidents occur each year, causing nearly $63.2 million in damage.
 Boat insurance helps protect you, just in case.
 Although Oregon law doesn’t require it, you’ll need it if you plan to finance your purchase with a boat loan.

 Shopping around for the best deal can save you money.
 Some insurance companies give up to a 15 percent discount to boaters who receive boat safety training, for example.